hectorgastaminza/Iot/README.md

 * Users can add new remote devices.
 * Users can edit the information of remote devices.
 * Users can delete remote devices.
-* Users can assign remote devices to a place.
 * Users can view all the information of their remote devices.
 * Application have to update the information received from the remote devices.
-(Not implemented yet)
+* (Not implemented yet)
     * Users can add new places/locations.
     * Users can edit places.
+    * Users can assign remote devices to a place.

 ![PUML](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/hectorgastaminza/comiot/master/comiot/Diagrams/DUsesCases.puml)